Wolf Creek (film): Filming

 Wolf Creek was a considerably low-budget production, made for around A$1.4 million, with a minimal crew.
 Producer David Lightfoot stated that the filmmakers wanted to "mak[e] a 5 million dollar film on a 1 million dollar budget".
 The film was shot digitally on the HDCAM format and was mostly handheld (aside from a few static composite shots).
-Filming took place over five weeks in Australia's winter months of 2004 almost entirely in South Australia; aerial shots of the crater, however, show the genuine Wolfe Creek crater.
+Filming took place over approximately five weeks in Australia's winter months of 2004 almost entirely in South Australia.
+Principal photography began on May 24, 2004, and was completed in June 2004.

 The film is set in a real location; however, the actual meteorite crater location is called "Wolfe Creek", and is located in northern Western Australia.
-The sequences in which the three main characters ascend the edge of crater were shot on a nondescript hillside in South Australia, while beachfront scenes in the first fifteen minutes of the film were shot in Adelaide, standing in for Broome.
+The sequences in which the three main characters ascend the edge of crater were shot on a nondescript hillside in South Australia.
+Aerial shots of the crater, however, show the genuine Wolfe Creek crater.
+The beachfront scenes in the first fifteen minutes of the film were shot in Adelaide, standing in for Broome.

 Several strange occurrences happened during the production.
 One particular location that was used during the shooting of the travellers' drive to Wolf Creek had not seen rainfall in over six years; however, once the crew arrived and shooting proceeded, it rained for three continuous days, forcing the writer, director and actors to incorporate the highly unexpected rainfall into the shooting script.
 According to McLean, the fact that it was raining and gloomy in an otherwise dry, sunny desert area gave the sequences a feel of "menace".

 The rock quarry where Mick's mining site is located was the site of a real-life murder, which stirred up controversy from the local residents who mistook the film as being based on that crime.
 According to director McLean and others, Jarratt went to extremes in preparing for his role as Mick, in a bid to emulate, as close as possible, the real-life serial killer Ivan Milat: he spent significant time alone in the isolated outback and went for weeks without showering.

 Since the film had a relatively low budget, many of the action scenes involved the real actors; for example, after running through the outback barefoot when her character escapes, star Kestie Morassi ended up with hundreds of thorns and nettles in her feet.
 During the shooting of Morassi's torture scene in the shed, her non-stop screams and crying began to discomfort and unsettle the crew; executive producer Matt Hearn said that the female members of the shooting crew were brought to tears by it, as if someone was actually being tortured.